VzBoT3D/docs/docs/index.md

 }
 </style>

-# Welcome to the VzBoT documentation
+# Welcome to the VzBot documentation

 | | |
 |-|-|